-Kasabian- whose name allegedly derives from the Hebrew word for the word “butcher”- have got one of the most unmistakable and distinctive styles in the music industry today and that is due to being the most relatable acts to the cross-genre 60’s style of neo-psychedelia characterized by eccentricity and surrealism.
-Brands like Pretty Green have shown this is a style which is creeping back into mainstream fashion too with the use of patterns like paisley on their clothing.
+Kasabian- whose name allegedly derives from the Hebrew word for the word “butcher”- has got one of the most unmistakable and distinctive styles in the music industry today and that is due to being the most relatable acts to the cross-genre 60’s style of neo-psychedelia characterized by eccentricity and surrealism.
+Brands like Pretty Green have shown this is a style that is creeping back into mainstream fashion too with the use of patterns like paisley on their clothing.
 Kasabian’s influence comes perhaps through Pizzorno mainly, who is said to greatly idolise the musical and fashionable tastes of The Beatles George Harrison.
 Exciting blazers, over the top military jackets, shirts with bold cuts, trims and patterns are all influenced by this retro movement.

-You might be forgiven for thinking Serge is the main man in this group because after all he is the one most photographed, he has the most celebrity friends (namely Noel Fielding) and he also has the biggest commercial appeal having headed campaigns for clothing brands Armani and G- Star Raw.
+You might be forgiven for thinking Serge is the main man in this group because, after all he is the one most photographed, he has the most celebrity friends (namely Noel Fielding) and he also has the biggest commercial appeal having headed campaigns for clothing brands Armani and G- Star Raw.

 Get the Kasabian look – the definitive lookbook